Angular-Wave/angular.ts/typedoc/media/DEVELOPERS.md

   out the existing source code and see the section about [writing documentation](#documentation)
 - With the exceptions listed below, we follow the rules contained in [Google's JavaScript Style Guide][js-style-guide]:
-  - **Do not use namespaces**: Instead, wrap the entire AngularJS code base in an anonymous closure and export our API explicitly rather than implicitly.
+  - **Do not use namespaces**: Instead, wrap the entire AngularTS code base in an anonymous closure and export our API explicitly rather than implicitly.
   - Wrap all code at **100 characters**.
   - Instead of complex inheritance hierarchies, we **prefer simple objects**.
 We use prototypal